 - Ask what could change the quote they are giving you?

-- Have I told the person everyone they need to know?
+- Have I told the person everything they need to know?

 - Have they given me a breakdown of costs for the service?

 - How quickly can they get out to my place?

 (Note: If it’s an emergency, you may find yourself in the beggars, not choosers column)